Skip to main content

 Channels

 Use this page when the base CLI path already works and you need to choose the right delivery surface story before diving into commands or config fields.
 The base CLI path still comes first.
 A user should be able to succeed with ask or chat before enabling service channels.
 If you want the exact per-surface setup contract instead of the conceptual surface map, go directly to Channel Guides.
 Keep Channel Recipes for representative rollout paths, smoke tests, and multi-channel sequencing.
 If you already know the provider and channel together, skip the narrower recipe pass and go to Common Setups plus the dedicated playbook that matches the rollout shape.
-If you specifically need to choose between gateway run and multi-channel-serve, continue to Gateway And Supervision.
+If you specifically need the owner model behind gateway run, continue to Gateway And Supervision.

 Already Know The Rollout Shape?